Your Guide to Pensions

 • An additional rate taxpayer (in Scotland) pays 47% (2022-23: 46%) income tax and can claim 46% pension tax relief.

 The lifetime allowance was the maximum amount of pension and/or lump sum that benefited from tax relief.
-In the Spring Budget 2023, the Chancellor made the unexpected announcement that the lifetime allowance (2022-23: £1,073,100) was removed from 6 April 2023 and will be fully abolished in a future Finance Bill.
-This measure ensures that no one will face a lifetime allowance charge from April 2023.
+In the Spring Budget 2023, the Chancellor made the unexpected announcement that the lifetime allowance (2022-23: £1,073,100) was removed from 6 April 2023 and has now been fully abolished.
+This measure ensures that no-one will face a lifetime allowance charge.

-The maximum amount that most individuals can claim as a pension commencement lump sum (PCLS) was based on 25% of the available lifetime allowance.
-Although the lifetime allowance has been removed, there remains a PCLS upper monetary cap of £268,275 (based on 25% of the 2022-23 lifetime allowance).
+Most individuals can claim the maximum amount as a pension commencement lump sum (PCLS) based on 25% of the available lifetime allowance.
+Although the lifetime allowance has been removed, a PCLS upper monetary cap remains £268,275 (based on 25% of the 2022-23 lifetime allowance).
 Any individuals who already have a protected right to take a higher PCLS will continue to be able to do so.

-The three-year carry-forward rule allows you to carry forward the previous year's unclaimed allowances for up to three years.
+The three-year carry-forward rule allows you to carry forward previous years' unclaimed allowances for up to three years.
 You do not need to report this to HMRC.
-If you have unused annual allowances for more than one year, you need to use the allowance in order of earliest to most recent.
+If you have unused annual allowances for more than one year, you need to use the allowance from the earliest to the most recent.
 Any remaining balances can be used in future tax years, subject to the usual time limits.
-The calculation of the exact amount of unused annual allowance that can be carried forward can be complicated especially if you are subject to the tapered annual allowance.
+The calculation of the exact amount of unused annual allowance that can be carried forward can be complicated, especially if you are subject to the tapered annual allowance.

 How can we help you today?